djfdyuruiry/caliburn-micro-template/README.md

 # caliburn-micro-template
-A basic Caliburn Micro template for WPF.
+A basic Caliburn Micro template for WPF with IOC container integration.

 This template should be used as an example of how to setup a basic WPF app using Calibrun Micro and dependency injection.